-I have been following the Olympic pre trials fairly religiously not only because I love seeing the split second finishes but also because I love analyzing the near perfect strokes.
+I have been following the Olympic pre trials fairly religiously not only because I love seeing the split second finishes but also because I love analyzing the near perfect strokes and different types of swimming strokes.
 Recently one of my athletes asked me why the sprinters don’t use a high elbow catch?
 “Their arms are pretty straight,” she said.
 “Why can’t I do the same thing instead of working on a high elbow catch?”

 If she was a sprinter and not a triathlete, then I would have said of course she could swim like that.
 The problem would be though that after about 100 meters of swimming with a “deep catch” her arms and shoulders would finally fatigue and she would have to slow down.
 This video shows that perfect sprinters’ straight arm/deep catch:

 Why though?
 Shouldn’t sprinters also be efficient and use the high elbow pull?